mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-When viewing all Segments you notice the **#contacts** column on the right which shows the number of Contacts matching that particular Segment.
+When viewing all Segments the **#contacts** column on the right shows the number of Contacts included in that particular Segment.

 .. image:: images/contact-segment.png
   :width: 700
   :alt: Screenshot showing Contacts matching that particular Segment.

-To view Contacts in a specific Segment, click **View X Contacts** from your Segment list or in the Contacts section of Mautic menu, enter ``segment:segment-alias`` in the search bar.
+To view Contacts in a specific Segment, click **View X Contacts** from your Segment list or in the Contacts section of Mautic, enter ``segment:segment-alias`` in the search bar.

 .. vale off